FAQ

 The legislature has shown time and time again that they are unwilling to confront this powerful industry, but with a ballot measure, citizens can directly vote to change the law without any way for corrupt politicians or lobbyists to get in the way.

-• The Coalition to End Factory Farming is composed of numerous animal advocacy, environmental, and social justice organizations including Compassionate Bay, FACES (Farm Animal Climate and Environmental Stewards) of Sonoma County, and Direct Action Everywhere - SF Bay Area.
+• The Coalition to End Factory Farming is a network of numerous animal advocacy, environmental, and social justice organizations including Compassionate Bay, FACES (Farm Animal Climate and Environmental Stewards) of Sonoma County, and Direct Action Everywhere - SF Bay Area.
 You can see a full list of supporters on our homepage.
 If your organization or business would like to be listed as a supporter, please email us at info@endfactoryfarming.vote.

 • Email us directly at info@endfactoryfarming.vote